7 Questions to Ask When Interviewing Interns

 4. Why did you pick your major?

-Your interns, over the course of their careers, will likely change directions and jobs multiple times – pursuing paths that are quite different form what they studied in school.
+Your interns, over the course of their careers, will likely change directions and jobs multiple times – pursuing paths that are quite different from what they studied in school.
 In many professions, an intern’s major won’t be directly applicable.
 What’s more important is this candidate’s ability to learn on the job.

 Still, the reasons why your intern picked his or her major can tell a compelling story.
 Perhaps this person is an exceptionally talented writer, which is why she majored in English.
 Maybe she wanted to tackle her biggest weakness, which is why she majored in statistics.